Yainer Diaz Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 15th in the league.
+- The Dodgers pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Dodgers have the 23rd-ranked team ERA across all MLB pitching staffs (4.51).
+- The Dodgers' 4.54 team ERA ranks 24th across all league pitching staffs.

-- Dodgers pitchers combine to rank 21st in baseball in home runs allowed (93 total, 1.2 per game).
+- The Dodgers rank 21st in baseball in home runs given up (94 total, 1.2 per game).

-- Miller (3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched) makes the start for the Dodgers, his sixth of the season.
+- Gonsolin gets the start for the Dodgers, his 11th of the season.
+He is 4-2 with a 2.92 ERA and 43 strikeouts in 52 1/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the San Francisco Giants, when he threw 5 2/3 innings, surrendering seven earned runs while allowing seven hits.
+- In his most recent time out on Sunday, the righty threw 5 2/3 innings against the San Francisco Giants, allowing seven earned runs while surrendering six hits.

-- In five games this season, the 24-year-old has amassed a 2.83 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .184 to opposing batters.
+- The 29-year-old has put up an ERA of 2.92, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .168 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.